-All babies reflux, usually in the first year of their lives.
-This is true.
-That's what's considered GER.
-But when the reflux is continuous over "time" (as shown in the chart above) it starts to cause pain and that's when baby reflux turns into a condition called GERD.
+Acid reflux is one thing.
+Yes all babies reflux (spit up), typically in the first year of life.
+That's called GER (gastro-esophageal reflux - not a disease).
+But when the reflux is continuous over "time" and starts to cause pain and other symptoms, that's when baby reflux turns into a condition called GERD.

 The clinical description of GERD is when 4 or more symptoms lasting

 longer then 4 weeks and are affecting quality of life and/or causing

 pain.
 GERD can also branch out into several conditions.

 This pH diary will help you keep track of the acidity in your child's spit up and show you any progression in lower or higher acid levels.
 This diary is meant to be used with the pH Testing kit and can be a great, non-evasive way of finding out how your child is reacting to foods and diet as well as responding to any treatments you may be providing!
 It's a great tool in getting the results you want from your child's treatment plan.